SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 Note:  If you are using the Spring Cloud Config Server for centralized configuration management, you do not need to add the `AddCloudFoundry()` method call, as it is done automatically for you when using the Config server provider.

-Once you have performed the steps described above, and you have made the changes described in *Use Metrics* section above, you can make use of the Spring Cloud Services Hystrix Dashboard by following the instructions below:
+Once you have performed the steps described above, and you have made the changes described in *Use Metrics* section above, you can make use of the Spring Cloud Services dashboard by following the instructions below:

 1. Open a browser and connect to the Pivotal Apps Manager.
 2. Follow [these instructions](http://docs.pivotal.io/spring-cloud-services/1-3/common/circuit-breaker/using-the-dashboard.html) to open the Hystrix Dashboard service.